YourAverageMo/auto-silence-cut/README.md

 For Mac: `/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Utility`

+> [!NOTE]
+> I recommend using DaVinci Resolve version 20 or later, and Auto Silence Cut release v2.1 or higher.
+Resolve introduced changes to their API in version 19.1.3 that broke certain functionality, which was addressed in release 2.1.

 # Settings Explained

 - **LEFT TRIM MARGIN:** The amount of padding, in seconds, to leave _before_ the edit (the left of detected audio)